gsurma/jetson/README.md

 [Notebook](autopilot_testing.ipynb)
 <br>
 <br>
 Finally, with the trained model we can test our jetson on the track.
-With relatively lightweight resnet18 CNN, jetson operates at ~30 FPS and successfully drives the track in both directions.
+With relatively lightweight resnet18 CNN, Jetson operates at ~30 FPS and successfully drives the track in both directions.
+Moreover, it does so without being explicitly instructed to follow lanes.
+Jetson learned it implicitly with the end-to-end system.

 <img src="assets/loop_ccw_small.gif" width=500>
 <img src="assets/loop_cw_small.gif" width=500>